Four Choices For A WC Premium Audit Bill

 - Dispute it

 There are very detrimental effects on three of the four actions.
 I will cover each one in more detail.

 Ignoring a premium audit bill just delays the inevitable.
 A bill (sometimes large) is due.
-One of the warnings here is that in most states, you will lose certain rights if you ignore the bill too long.
+One of the warnings here is that in most states, you will lose certain rights if you ignore the bill for too long.
 The longer a bill sits, the more unlikely a carrier will be amicable to any questions on the bill or a very late dispute.

 Most bills will instruct you to please pay it in 1o or 14 days.
 Your policy will usually note that you have 30 days to pay the bill.
-If you wait until the 29th day, this will not help your company if you have questions on the audit bill.
+If you wait until the 29th day, this will not help your company if you have questions about the audit bill.

 If you have the same carrier for your new policy as the one that is billing you for the premium audit, your company or organization will likely receive a cancellation notice.
-With the economy as it is, insurance carriers are becoming very stringent on cancelling your new policy and not extending any deadlines.
+With the economy as it is, insurance carriers are becoming very stringent on canceling your new policy and not extending any deadlines.